wagnewAI/wagnewAI/README.md

 - 👋 Hi, I’m Wagnew Moges
 - 👀 I’m interested in data analytics
-- 🌱 I have compeleted data analytics course from ALX_Africa on March 2025!
+- 🌱 I have compeleted data analytics and ack-end web development course from ALX_Africa on March 2025 and november 7,2025 respectively!
-- 🌱 I’m currently learning software Engineering/Back-end web development at ALX Africa
+- 🌱 I’m currently learning AI
-- 💞️ I’m looking to collaborate on data analysis projects
+- 💞️ I’m looking to collaborate on data analysis projects and web development projects--Backend
 - 📫 How to reach me on wagnewm1359@gmail.com
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...